sosedoff/crash_hook/README.md

 CrashHook is a rack middleware for handling exception in your rack-based application.

-It sends a http request with exception information, backtrace and environment details to your url via post method.
+It sends a http request with exception information, backtrace and environment details to your url via specified method.

 ## Installation